lolli42/dbdoctor/README.md

   ```
   Run all checks but don't perform any DB changes.
 Returns 0 (zero) if some checks
   found something and non-zero if something was found by any check.
 Useful to run
-  as cron job to see if check "go red" over time after everything has been fixed once.
+  as cron job to see if any check "goes red" over time after everything has been fixed once.

 * Execute mode: `--mode execute` or `-m execute`:
   ```
   $ bin/typo3 dbdoctor:health -m execute
   ```
-  Blindly execute all checks without further questions!
-Destructive auto-operation if
+  Blindly execute without further questions!
+This will execute all update and delete queries
+  dbdoctor suggests!
+This is a potentially destructive auto-operation if you trust the command,
-  you trust the command enough, which you shouldn't ;-) Did you create a DB backup before?
+  which you shouldn't ;-) Did you create a DB backup before?

 * Log execute queries to file: `--file` or `-f`:
   ```
   $ bin/typo3 dbdoctor:health -f /tmp/foo.sql
   ```
   ```
-  $ bin/typo3 dbdoctor:health -f /tmp/dbdoctor-changes-my-instance-`date +%Y-%m-%d-%H-%M-%S`.sql
+  $ bin/typo3 dbdoctor:health -f /tmp/dbdoctor-my-instance-`date +%Y-%m-%d-%H-%M-%S`.sql
   ```
   Log all data changing queries to a file.
 The argument must be an *absolute file name*.
   **Never put such a file into the public web folder of your instance**.
 This is available in
   "interactive" and "execute" mode.
-Data changing queries are not only displayed, but also
+Executed data changing queries are not only displayed, but also
   logged to a file.
 This can be useful if the command has been executed on a staging system
   using a current live database image: The queries can be reviewed again and then executed
   on a live instance using something like `mysql my_database < file.sql` or similar for other